-Year 1, months 6 -12 and Years 2-4
+Year 1, months 6-12 and Years 2-4

-At this time (month 6) an advisor will be appointed with your main supervisor, and will provide independent one-to-one pastoral advice and oversight throughout your PhD.
+At this time (month 6) an advisor of your choice will be identified by you along with your appointed main supervisor, the former will provide independent one-to-one pastoral advice and oversight throughout your PhD.
 CDT PhD projects are expected to be interdisciplinary and each student will have at least a main and a co-supervisor with different research backgrounds to ensure interdisciplinarity.
-Meetings with supervisors will normally be weekly.
+Meetings with supervisors will normally be fortnightly.
 Meetings with the independent advisor will follow the schedule on eProg.